The 20 Best Epidermolytic Hyperkeratosis Doctors Near Me

 Nagoya, JP

-Kana Tanahashi practices in Nagoya, Japan.
+Kana Tanahashi practices practicing medicine in Nagoya, Japan.
 Ms. Tanahashi is rated as a Distinguished expert by MediFind in the treatment of Epidermolytic Hyperkeratosis.
-Her top areas of expertise are Nonbullous Congenital Ichthyosiform Erythroderma, Epidermolytic Hyperkeratosis, Lamellar Ichthyosis, and Ichthyosis Bullosa of Siemens.
+She is also highly rated in 7 other conditions, according to our data.
+Her clinical expertise encompasses Nonbullous Congenital Ichthyosiform Erythroderma, Epidermolytic Hyperkeratosis, Lamellar Ichthyosis, and Ichthyosis Bullosa of Siemens.

 Distinguished in Epidermolytic Hyperkeratosis